 The six-hour procedure began with the removal of Luke's diseased lungs, a process that usually begins once the transplant team receives word that the plane carrying the donor lungs has landed in Pittsburgh.
 Removing Luke's lungs required a bit more time due to scar tissue associated with a lobectomy that had been performed years earlier at another hospital.
 Luke was placed on a heart-lung machine.

 The donor lungs were separated at a back table in the operating room and were implanted one at a time.
 Each required three anastomoses to unite it with the pulmonary artery and veins, as well as the bronchus.

 Luke's immunosuppression regimen involved giving steroids prior to surgery, then thymoglobulin during the first five days following the operation, and then tacrolimus, the primary immunosuppressive agent.

 Luke spent the next seven weeks recovering, several of them in Children's state-of-the-art Cardiac Intensive Care Unit.
 Luke had his share of complications: He had to return to the operating room to have a blood clot removed from his chest.
-And when he had difficulty breathing post-transplant, Dr. Wearden noticed on an x-ray that Luke's right diaphragm was lower than his left due to scar tissue that resulted from an earlier lobectomy (at another hospital).
+And when he had difficulty breathing post-transplant, an x-ray revealed that Luke's right diaphragm was lower than his left due to scar tissue that resulted from an earlier lobectomy (at another hospital).
 Once the scar tissue was removed, there was more space for his new lung to fully expand.
 After the procedure, Luke just soared.